 Those Samsung smartphones given to Olympic athletes?
 They may violate sanctions on North Korea

-SEOUL, South Korea (AP) — South Korean officials on Thursday flagged that the sleek Samsung smartphones provided to North Korean athletes at the Paris Olympics would violate U.N.
+SEOUL, South Korea (AP) — South Korean officials on Thursday said providing Samsung smartphones to North Korean athletes at the Paris Olympics would violate U.N.
 Security Council sanctions against the country over its nuclear and missile program.

-The International Olympic Committee confirmed that the phones went to the Olympic village bound for the North Korean athletes, but it was unclear what happened to them after that.
-The IOC didn’t immediately provide more information.
+The International Olympic Committee confirmed that the phones were sent to the Olympic village, then later said the North Korean athletes had not received them.
+It’s unclear where the phones might have went.

 South Korea’s Foreign Ministry said smartphones are among the items banned under Security Council Resolution 2397 passed in 2017, which prohibits the supply, sale or transfer to North Korea of “all industrial machinery.”